 And ponder this.
 Mouse tissue is 50 times less responsive to Sydney Funnel-web Spider venom than human tissue.
 In one study adult mice were unaffected by the spider venom.
 You could mistakenly think this spider is harmless when examining the toxicity of its venom on mice.

-In short, the above list is meaningless if you want to judge the danger a snake poses to your health.
+In short, the above list is meaningless if you want to judge how dangerous a snake is for you.
 Even if the venom toxicity was the same in mice and people, a list like that is still meaningless, unless you take snake behaviour and distribution into account.
-The amount of people who have seen an Inland Taipan in the wild can be counted using your fingers.
+The number of people who have seen an Inland Taipan in the wild can be counted using your fingers.
+The Inland Taipan is extremely shy and reclusive!

 Don't worry about poisonous Australian snakes.
 Just stick to the guidelines I spell out on this page.